itdesign/kubernetes-workshop/docs/tutorial/00-get-started/02-setup-cluster.md

 ---
-title: Cluster Setup
+title: Setup your k8s-Cluster
 parent: Get Started
 ---

-# Setup your Kubernetes cluster
+# Setup your Kubernetes Cluster

 We have to create a Kubernetes cluster that we will interact with during the tutorial.
 We will create a Kubernetes cluster v1.11 with one node per zone in the region Frankfurt.